bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 #### When should I buy Market-TA2?

 As soon as possible, it greatly increases your profit because it can find the optimal price.
 However, you should not use all your RP to buy it.
-Depleting the entire RP pool extremely degrades your product rating.
+Depleting the entire RP pool severely degrades your product rating.
 That research costs a total of 75e3 RP (Hi-Tech R&D Laboratory + Market-TA1 + Market-TA2), so I recommend saving up 150e3 RP before buying it.
 Depleting half of the RP pool is acceptable, considering the positive effect of Market-TA2.

 #### What is the difference between Market-TA1 and Market-TA2?